RKKoranteng/RKKoranteng/README.md

 ### Hi there, I'm Richard 👋

-<strong>I'm a Senior Database Engineer, Consultant, and Automation Advocate.</strong>
+<strong>I'm a Senior Database Engineer, Consultant, and DBA Advocate.</strong>

 I'm a Senior Database Engineer, Consultant, and DBA Advocate, with an rich background in modernizing database workflows.
 I have amassed considerable experience creating state-of-the-art, user friendly database automation.
 As a Database Administration Advocate, I take immense joy in sharing my expertise with fellow DBA's and empowering them with the tools, resources, and support needed to deliver exceptional database experience.